New York Ministerium

 The New York Ministerium, also known as the Ministerium of New York, was an early Lutheran synod founded in 1786 in the U.S. state of New York.
 Throughout its history there were theological controversies that led to congregations withdrawing from it to form new synods.
-In 1917, it became part of the United Lutheran Church in America, which is one of the predecessor bodies of today's Evangelical Lutheran Church in America.
+In 1917, it became part of the United Lutheran Church in America, which was one of the predecessor bodies of today's Evangelical Lutheran Church in America.

 History

-Starting in 1640, the Lutheran Church in New Netherlands had formed two Lutheran congregations in New York City and Albany by about 1690.
+Starting in 1640, the Lutheran Church in New Netherland had formed two Lutheran congregations in New York City and Albany by about 1690.
 The missionary Justus Falckner oversaw expansion starting in the early 18th century, resulting in 14 congregations under his care.
 His successor, Wilhelm Christoph Berkenmeyer, created an assembly of pastors and lay delegates in 1835 to handle issues arising in the congregations, but the assembly met only once.

 In 1786, John Christopher Kunze led efforts to create the New York Ministerium at an assembly in Albany, New York, and served as its president until his death in 1807.
 Kunze stated in 1795 and again in 1800 that the Ministerium was actually a revival of the Evangelical Ministry of New York State that Frederick A. C. Muhlenberg had organized in 1773, but no records of that earlier group have survived.

 The New York Ministerium passed a resolution at its initial meeting to "regard" the constitution of the larger Pennsylvania Ministerium as its own, except that while the Pennsylvania body consisted only of pastors, the New York body consisted of both pastors and lay delegates, except that the examination and discipline of pastors and candidates was handled exclusively by the clergy.
 The original constitution of 1786 specified adherence to the Lutheran Confessions, but in 1794, the wording of the new constitution of the Pennsylvania Ministerium, which did not contain a confessional subscription, was adopted.
 The New York Ministerium was a German-speaking body until 1806, when, after a bitter controversy, English was adopted as the official language.

 Frederick H. Quitman succeeded Kunze as the second president of the Ministerium.
 His presidency saw the spread of Rationalism and Socinianism among the churches.
 In his 1804 revision of the catechism that Kunze had published, Quitman removed the item that treated the real presence of Christ's body and blood in the Lord's Supper.
 In his own catechism, published in 1814 with the Ministerium's approval, he omitted or denied various doctrines, such as the Trinity, the deity of Christ, the vicarious atonement, and justification for the sake of Christ.